Ant0ny/zen-table/README.md

 # zen-table
-jQuery plug-in for adding Select filter widgets to your captions of html table.
+jQuery plug-in for adding Select filter widgets to captions of html table.

 It's simple and easy to use.